okaanyildiz/react-tailwind-github-finder-app/README.md

 16) Wrap all the code inside the return statement with the GithubProvider.
 17) Now we have to clear UserResults.jsx
 18) Delete the fetchUsers function and useState consts we have copied.
 19) Remove useState and add useContext into import statements.
-Delete axios import.
 20) Import GithubContext.
 21) On top of the UseResults() function add the destructured useContext const: const {users, loading, fetchUsers} = useContext(GithubContext)